 Multivariate normal distribution parameters.

-A matrix of item/category success probabilities for each latent class.
+A matrix of success probabilities for each attribute mastery pattern.

 Chiu, C.-Y., Douglas, J. A., & Li, X. (2009).
 Cluster Analysis for Cognitive Diagnosis: Theory and Applications.
 Psychometrika, 74(4), 633-665.
 DOI: 10.1007/s11336-009-9125-0.